jepiqueau/jeep-sqlite/readme.md

 ## Notes

+ - Release 2.3.2 ->>
+    - add property `pickText` to customize the pick button text.
+    - add property `saveText` to customize the save button text.
+    - add property `buttonOptions` to customise the button style.
+    - add - From Local Disk to Store - to Usage chapter.

+ - Release 2.3.1 ->>
+    - add `jeepSqliteSaveDatabaseToDisk`event listener.

  - Release 2.3.0 ->>
     Use of the `File System Access API` through the [Browser-FS-Access](https://www.npmjs.com/package/browser-fs-access) module.
     - add `getFromLocalDiskToStore`: read a database from your local disk and save it to the IndexedDB `jeepSqliteStore` store.
     - add `saveToLocalDisk`: save a database to your local disk will allows developers to view the database in separate DB tools like `DB Browser for Sqlite`.
     - add `jeepSqlitePickDatabaseEnded` event listener.
     - add `index_getFromLocalDiskToStore.html` to demonstrate the use of the two new methods.

  - Release 2.1.0, 2.2.0->> DEPRECATED

  - Release 1.6.6 ->>